Freak show: P. T. Barnum

 In 1860, The American Museum had listed and archived thirteen human curiosities in the museum, including an albino family, The Living Aztecs, three dwarfs, a Black mother with two albino children, The Swiss Bearded Lady, The Highland Fat Boys, and What Is It?
 (Henry Johnson, an intellectually disabled Black man).
 Barnum introduced the "man-monkey" William Henry Johnson, a microcephalic Black dwarf who spoke a mysterious language created by Barnum and was known as Zip the Pinhead.
 In 1862, he discovered the giantess Anna Swan and Commodore Nutt, a new Tom Thumb, with whom Barnum visited President Abraham Lincoln at the White House.
 During the Civil War, Barnum's museum drew large audiences seeking diversion from the conflict.

 Barnum's most popular and highest grossing act was the Tattooed Man, George Costentenus.
 He claimed to be a Greek-Albanian prince raised in a Turkish harem.
 He had 338 tattoos covering his body.
 Each one was ornate and told a story.
 His story was that he was on a military expedition but was captured by native people, who gave him the choice of either being chopped up into little pieces or receive full body tattoos.
 This process supposedly took three months and Costentenus was the only hostage who survived.
 He produced a 23-page book, which detailed every aspect of his experience and drew a large crowd.
 When Costentenus partnered with Barnum, he began to earn more than $1,000 a week.
-His wealth became so staggering that the New York Times wrote, "He wears very handsome diamond rings and other jewelry, valued altogether at about $3,000 [$71,500 in 2014 dollars] and usually goes armed to protect himself from persons who might attempt to rob him."
+His wealth became so staggering that the New York Times wrote, "He wears very handsome diamond rings and other jewelry, valued altogether at about $3,000 [$94,699 in 2024 dollars] and usually goes armed to protect himself from persons who might attempt to rob him."
 Though Costentenus was fortunate, other freaks were not.
 Upon his death in 1891, he donated about half of his life earnings to other freaks who did not make as much money as he did.

 One of Barnum's most famous hoaxes was early in his career.
 He hired a blind and paralyzed former slave for $1,000.
-He claimed this woman was 160 years old, but she was actually only 80 years old.
-This lie helped Barnum make a weekly profit of nearly $1,000.
+He claimed this woman was 160 years old, but she was actually only 80 (with the oldest verified person in the world as of May 2025 being Jeanne Calment who was 122 years, 164 days when she died) This lie helped Barnum make a weekly profit of nearly $1,000.
 This hoax was one of the first, but one of the more convincing.

 Barnum retired in 1865 when his museum burnt to the ground.
 Though Barnum was and still is criticized for exploitation, he paid the performers fairly handsome sums of money.
 Some of the acts made the equivalent of what some sports stars make today.